PostHog/posthog.com/contents/tutorials/cohere-analytics.md

 ## 2. Capture chat completion events

 With our app set up, we can begin [capturing events](/docs/product-analytics/capture-events) with PostHog.
-To start, we capture a `cohere_chat_completion` event with properties related to the API request.
-We find the following properties most useful to capture:
+To start, we capture a `cohere_chat_completion` event with properties related to the API request like:

 - `message`
 - `model`